How to Make a Login Password Guesser in Python

 Master the art of ethical hacking with this hands-on tutorial on creating a Python-based login password guesser using brute-force techniques.
 Designed for educational purposes, this guide will level up your cybersecurity expertise.

-· · 9 min read · Updated oct 2023 · Ethical Hacking · Web Scraping
+· · 9 min read · Updated may 2024 · Ethical Hacking · Web Scraping

 In this tutorial, we’re going to be doing something quite scary (as you already thought from the title).
 However, it is very pertinent to note that this is purely for educational purposes and that there should be no attempt to carry out these attacks on systems you do not own.
 I will not be responsible for any damage you cause with this program (directly or indirectly).

 As a penetration tester (ethical hacker), when testing websites for vulnerabilities, one of the important features to test is credential rigidity.
 Particularly with passwords.
-We want to make sure that our clients are making use of 'uncrackable' or unguessable passwords.
+We want to ensure that our clients are making use of 'uncrackable' or unguessable passwords.
 With what we are going to do today, we can achieve that easily.

 Related: Build 39 Ethical Hacking Scripts & Tools with Python EBook.